-In de nacht daaraan vooraf was zijn vriendin Yung Wei vanuit Taipe in Taiwan bezorgd op zoek naar dochter Gersande en kunstbroer Peter Mertens omdat zij beiden een sleutel hadden van het huis aan de Gerard Doustraat.
-Zij wist van zijn koorts en had te lang geen reactie gekregen en zag vanuit den verre dat zijn telefoon op de Gerard Doustraat aan stond.
+In de nacht daarvoor was zijn vriendin Yung Wei vanuit Taipei, Taiwan, bezorgd op zoek naar dochter Gersande en kunstbroer Peter Mertens omdat zij allen een sleutel hadden van het huis aan de Gerard Doustraat.
+Zij wist van zijn koorts en kreeg te lang geen reactie; ze zag vanuit de verte dat zijn telefoon aan stond op die locatie.

 Via Peter (in Brussel logerend) werd door Yung Wei laat in de nacht contact gevonden met de Amsterdamse politie en later ook met Gersande.

-Om half acht werd Harold thuis levenloos aangetroffen door de politie, een schouwarts vertelde Gersande daar dat Harold rond vijf in de ochtend was overleden.
+Om half acht werd Harold levenloos thuis aangetroffen door de politie, een schouwarts vertelde Gersande dat Harold rond vijf uur in de ochtend was overleden.

-Nu - woensdag 11 juni - werken we aan de uitvaart en crematie begin volgende week in kleine kring. Én werken met WORM aan een gewijzigde vorm van de avond zaterdag 21 juni.
+Op woensdag 11 juni wordt gewerkt aan de uitvaart en crematie begin volgende week in kleine kring, en samen met WORM aan een gewijzigde vorm van de avond op zaterdag 21 juni om er toch een mooie avond in Harolds naam van te kunnen maken.

-Yung wei landt in de middag uit Taipe, even een even later Cecile, moeder van de kinderen van Harold - Gersande en Alec - uit Finland.
+Yung Wei landt in de middag uit Taipei, en even later Cecile, moeder van Harold’s kinderen - Gersande en Alec - uit Finland.

-Via Harolds Website, harsmedia.com pogen we zoveel mogelijk updates te brengen.
+Via Harolds website harsmedia.com proberen we zoveel mogelijk updates te brengen.

-Harold Schellinx died quite unexpectedly at home in Amsterdam in the early morning of June 9, 2025 - Pentecost - of a cardiac arrest due to a high fever, an equally sudden infection.
-He was already busy (from Paris) in Amsterdam, among other things, with the June week he put together for the Rotterdam Art Centre WORM around his work.
+Harold Schellinx died quite unexpectedly at home in Amsterdam in the early morning of June 9, 2025 – Pentecost – from cardiac arrest due to a high fever and a sudden infection.
+He was busy from Paris in Amsterdam, among other things, with the June week he had organized for the Rotterdam Art Centre WORM around his work.

-The night before that, his girlfriend Yung Wei from Taipe in Taiwan was worried in search of daughter Gersande and art brother Peter Mertens because he said both had a key to the house on Gerard Doustraat.
+The night before, his girlfriend Yung Wei from Taipei was worried and looking for daughter Gersande and art brother Peter Mertens because both had keys to the house on Gerard Doustraat.
+She was aware of his fever and had received no response for too long and saw from afar that his phone was on.

-At half past eight, Harold was found lifeless at home by the police, a doctor told Gersande there that Harold had died around five in the morning.
+At half past eight, Harold was found lifeless at home by the police; a physician told Gersande that Harold had died around five in the morning.

-Now - Wednesday 11 June - we are working on the funeral and cremation early next week in a small circle.
-And working with WORM on a modified form of the evening Saturday 21 June.
-To still be able to make a beautiful evening in Harold’s name.
+On Wednesday 11 June, preparations for the funeral and cremation early next week in small circle are underway, along with working with WORM on a modified event on Saturday 21 June to still create a beautiful evening in Harold's name.

-Yung wei lands in the afternoon from Taipe, a little later Cecile, mother of Harold’s children - Gersande and Alec - from Finland.
+Yung Wei lands in the afternoon from Taipei, shortly followed by Cecile, mother of Harold’s children – Gersande and Alec – from Finland.

-Through Harold’s website, harsmedia.com, we try to bring as many updates as possible.
+Through Harold’s website, harsmedia.com, updates will be posted as much as possible.

 Certainly!
 Below is an editable draft of a Wikipedia article about Harold Schellinx, formatted in standard Wikipedia markup.
 You can copy, paste, and further edit this text directly into Wikipedia or your preferred editor.